Anurag-0-1-A/fbeats/README.md

 Azure IoT Central is an IoT application platform that allows us to interact with cloud services and interact with them.
 IoT central has a user-friendly UI that allows us to monitor device conditions, create rules, and manage millions of devices easily.
 ### Create IoT Central Application from Portal
-1. Log in to your Azure Portal.
+1. Log in to our Azure Portal.
 2. Click on + **Create a new resource**.

 ![](https://github.com/Anurag-0-1-A/fbeats/blob/main/Images/image037.png)